 Yesterday’s suffering is still real and lasting even in the face of today’s miracle.

 This is a pastoral prayer based on the questions and difficulties of the psalmist.
 I paired with a message on John 11:1-37 (verses 38-57 will be addressed next week). […]

 Looking at his disciples, he said: “Blessed are you who are poor, for yours is the kingdom of God.
 Blessed are you who hunger now, for you will be satisfied. […]

 This post is a sermon from August 2012, a few months after I was diagnosed with depression.
 The summer series was in the Psalms and focused on different postures of […]

 “You always have the poor with you; and whenever you want, you can do something good for them.
 But you won’t always have me.” – Mark 14:7 (CEB) This […]

 Heading back home after a week in Florida, we made an overnight stop in Nashville.
 The weather was beautiful this morning, so after a short run along the river, I […]

-This is the last reflection on my October labyrinth experience.
+This is the third of three reflections on my October labyrinth experience.
 Does anyone just walk over the rocks to the center?
-As I mentioned in Labyrinth Reflections: The Way In, if […]
+As I mentioned in Labyrinth Reflections: The Way […]